Stephen Gorman, Lead Registrar

 Brian Hyland joined Museum of the Bible in 2016 as Associate Curator of Medieval Manuscripts.
 In addition to curating medieval materials, he assists with Greek papyri.

 Brian holds a master’s in ancient history from the University of Chicago and a bachelor’s degree in history from the University of Maryland, College Park.
-He did additional studies at the Institut für Papyrologie, Ruprecht Karls Universität, in Heidelberg, Germany.
+He did additional studies at Cornell University and the Institut für Papyrologie, Ruprecht Karls Universität, in Heidelberg, Germany.

 His areas of teaching and research include the textual and canonical history of the early Christian writings, hermeneutics, and the Pauline Epistles.
 Jeff is co-editor of Texts and Traditions: Essays in Honour of J. K. Elliott (Brill, 2014) and The Press of the Text: Biblical Studies in Honor of James W. Voelz (Pickwick, 2017).
 He has published peer-reviewed essays in the areas of New Testament textual criticism and the use of New Testament texts in early Christianity.
 He is a frequent conference presenter, radio guest and television documentary commentator.